zgrguric/Xahau-Dev-Contest/README.md

 1. Submit a tweet announcing your participation when you start the project.
      **Example Tweet:**
   > We are participating in the Build on Xahau contest!
 Learn about our project here: [Your Project Link/Socials]
-2. When your project is ready, submit a functional project or proof-of-concept and its documentation (e.g., `README.md`) via a Pull Request to [**submissions**](https://github.com/Ekiserrepe/contest-test/tree/submissions) branch of this repo.
+2. When your project is ready, submit a Pull Request to [**submissions**](https://github.com/Ekiserrepe/contest-test/tree/submissions) branch of this repo including your functional project or proof-of-concept and its documentation (e.g., `README.md`) inside /submissions folder in your own folder.
+Fill the template provided when you submit your Pull Request (also available on .github/PULL_REQUEST_TEMPLATE.md of this repo).
-2. Send a message regarding your project submission via email: [contests@xahau.network](mailto:contests@xahau.network).
+3. Send a message regarding your project submission via email: [contests@xahau.network](mailto:contests@xahau.network).
-3. Post or link to a detailed X thread/tweet explaining your project's journey.
+4. Post or link to a detailed X thread/tweet explaining your project's journey.
    > We have submitted [Project Name] to the Build on Xahau contest, (and explain your project/journey in a thread)

-Create a file named .github/PULL_REQUEST_TEMPLATE.md in your repository.
-Copy and paste the content below into that file.
-Or if using the GitHub website you can press Create pull request template
-# Build on Xahau Hackathon Submission

-Thank you for your submission to the **Build on Xahau** contest!
-Please ensure that your PR includes all the following components:

----

-## Project Overview 📖

-- **Project Name:** <!-- Your project's name -->
-- **Project Description:** <!-- A brief description of your project -->

-## Project Details 🛠

-- [ ] **Included Project Files (code, documentation, etc.)**
-- [ ] **Detailed `README.md` file containing:**
-  - **Project Description**
-  - **Instructions on How to Use the Project**
-  - **Integration Details for Xahau Hooks - if used**

-## How to Use the Project 🚀

-Provide step-by-step instructions on how to set up and use your project.
-Include any prerequisites and system requirements.

-## Integration with Xahau Hooks 🔗

-Explain how your project leverages Xahau or integrates Hooks.
-Provide details that demonstrate the integration and any specific features utilized.

-## Mandatory Tweets 🐦

-Submissions will be shared and amplified by the @XahauNetwork account, giving your work additional visibility within the community.
-- [ ] **First Mandatory Tweet** announcing your participation:

-  - **Link to Tweet:** [Insert the link to your announcement tweet here]

-  **Example Tweet:**
-  > We are participating in the Build on Xahau contest!
-Learn about our project here: [Project Link]

-- [ ] **Second Mandatory Tweet** upon submission for final review:

-  - **Link to Tweet:** [Insert the link to your submission tweet here]

-  **Example Tweet:**
-  > We have submitted [Project Name] to the Build on Xahau contest, see our submission here: [PR Link]

-## Additional Information 📄

-Any additional information, notes, or comments you want to include with your submission.

----
+5. That's all!
+Any questions, please contact contests@xahau.network

-**Please make sure all the items above are completed before submitting your PR.
+**Please make sure all the items (your files, docs,both tweets, an email) above are completed.
 Incomplete submissions may not be reviewed.**

 Thank you for your participation and good luck!